PioniaPHP-project/pionia-docs/content/docs/documentation/500_services.md

 {{< /tab >}}
 {{< /tabs >}}

+{{<callout note >}}
+Remember generic services target a base table.

+Therefore, you shall be asked the table you want to target.
+This is required.

+However, starting from version 1.1.7, you can target relationships too!

+You can read more about this in the [Generic Services Section](/documentation/generic-services/).
+{{</callout>}}

 ## Service Registration

 Creating a service is not enough in Pionia.
 You also need to register it in our switcher to make it discoverable by the kernel.
 Service registration happens in the associated switch.

 In the switches folder, find the switch you want to use for this service.
 You can add your service as below.